 Juanita Nielsen was a newspaper publisher, style-icon, heiress and activist.
-She campaigned against the violent eviction of tenants on Victoria Street who were being pushed out to make way for high-rise apartment blocks.
+She campaigned against the violent eviction of tenants on Victoria Street Kings Cross, who were being pushed out to make way for apartment blocks.
 Juanita disappeared on the 4th of July 1975 after a business appointment at the Carousel Cabaret.
 Her body has never been found and her murderers never charged.

+The Beehive was produced by Philippa Bateman.
 An Enigma Machine Production.

 About Zanny Begg

 Zanny Begg was born in 1972 in Melbourne and now lives and works in Bulli, near Sydney.
 Her practice incorporates film, drawing and installation, with a particular interest in exploring hidden or contested histories.
 Begg’s work is often collaborative, having worked with Philippa Bateman for The Beehive.